 Doubt and Isolation

-Eventually, and after weeks of trying to ignore my vulnerability, I asked myself (as I might a client), “is the way you are thinking and feeling about this situation worthwhile?”
+Eventually, and after weeks of trying to ignore my vulnerability, I asked myself (as I might a client), “what impact is the way you are thinking and feeling about this situation having?”
 Following that line of questioning, I noticed further discomfort: the realisation that my thoughts and feelings did not serve me well left me feeling even less adequate.
 And this was compounded by a nagging doubt – did I have the skills to do what I wanted to do, to think differently, to come to different conclusions, to channel my thoughts and feelings more effectively?

 My inclination was to keep my shame – and my conclusions – to myself.
 The resulting isolation was the second, unexpected, consequence of that early period of lockdown.

 Nearly half a millennium ago, the poet John Donne wrote “No man is an island entire of itself; every man is a piece of the continent, a part of the main”.
 If we are as connected as Donne suggests, we cannot distance ourselves from our emotions, our vulnerability and our shame.
 Instead, we have to learn to look at the whole self, the whole system, and take the time to do so.

 In the 1960s Eric Berne described human patterns of behaviour as games, a game being “an ongoing series of complementary ulterior transactions progressing to a well-defined, predictable outcome”.
 Our emotional system is there to guide us and can give us insight into the games we, albeit unintentionally, play with ourselves.
 By paying it more attention, we have the possibility of crafting a different outcome.
 And so finally, I picked up the phone to my Thinking Partner and arranged a coaching session for myself.